jdonaldson/golgi/Readme.md

         Golgi.run( ["foo","1"], {}, "", new Router());
 ```

-This is useful in situations where the path is already tokenized, or when a
+This is useful in situations where the path is already segmented, or when a
 specific non-standard delimiter is required.